Victorian Government to train more vaccinators to ease strain on clinics and pharmacies

 Millions of Victorians will become eligible for their third dose over the coming weeks, and a new pool of trained-up vaccinators will mean a broader workforce is available to prepare and administer COVID-19 vaccines, while also freeing up health professionals to return to their normal duties.

-Acting Minister for Health James Merlino said the expanded force will join nurse and pharmacist immunisers in state-run vaccination clinics for up to six months and will be supervised by experienced clinicians.
+Acting Health Minister James Merlino said the expanded force would join nurse and pharmacist immunisers in state-run vaccination clinics for up to six months and would be supervised by experienced clinicians.

 “COVID-19 vaccinations are safe and effective — the best thing all Victorians can do to protect the health system and keep their families safe is get your third dose as soon as you’re eligible,” Mr Merlino said.

 “With comprehensive training and supervision — we’re helping 1000 Victorians in relevant fields get the training they need to join our vaccination efforts.”

 “...
 We’re doing everything we can to ensure the community can access a vaccine as quickly and as safely as possible.”

 The new vaccinators will be operating in well-established public health service-run sites, with robust processes in place to ensure the new workforce is appropriately trained, supervised and supported.

 Known as Limited Scope COVID-19 Vaccinators, they will be required to successfully complete mandatory Commonwealth and Victorian COVID-19 vaccination training — equivalent to training requirements for other emergency authorised COVID-19 vaccination workforces.

 They will also complete a COVID-19 Clinical Skills and Competencies Assessment to ensure they can perform their duties appropriately.

 They will not be responsible for establishing patient consent and will be authorised to administer the COVID-19 vaccine to people over the age of 18 years only.